killy971/hpc-coveralls/README.md

   - hpc-coveralls [options] [test-suite-names]
 ```

-The will prevent the build to fail because of hpc related reasons, which are usually not fatal and should not affect the coverage data.
+This will prevent the build to fail because of hpc related reasons, which are usually not fatal and should not affect the coverage data.
 Details are available in the next section.

+You may also experience some issues related to your project dependencies, which can be solved by using the `--avoid-reinstalls`/`--force-reinstalls` flags.

 For a real world example usage, please refer to [this-project](https://github.com/guillaume-nargeot/project-euler-haskell) `.travis.yml` file ([result on coveralls](https://coveralls.io/r/guillaume-nargeot/project-euler-haskell)).
 You can also refer to the `.travis.yml` file of hpc-coveralls itself, which is configured with [multi-ghc-travis](https://github.com/hvr/multi-ghc-travis).